 Masters in Law: European and International Law

-European and International Law is a full-time, one-year graduate program, organized as a specialization in the VU Master of Laws (LLM).
-Its curriculum is designed for students who want to pursue careers related to European and international issues and who are passionate about exploring the political, economic and social context of law.
-The program will focus on:
+European and International Law is a full-time, one-year graduate program, organized as a specialized track in the VU Master of Law (LLM).
+Its curriculum should appeal to you if you want to pursue a career related to European and international issues and if you are passionate about exploring the political, economic and social context of law.
+You will follow:

 - European and International Law, an intensive, advanced level course taught conjointly by international and European law scholars

 - Transnational Law in Social Context, an innovative course providing political and social perspectives on transnational legal processes

 - Further courses of your choice, allowing you to specialize in areas such as European economic law (EU internal market law, competition law), human rights law (European human rights protection, EU antidiscrimination law) or public international law (international humanitarian law, irregular migration)

 The curriculum offers the possibility to undertake an internship or a period of study abroad.
 Former students have been working as interns in law firms, but also at international organizations, such as the UNHCR in Brussels.

 Do you want to know what it's like to study at VU?
 Visit the link below to student ambassadors and get answers to all of your burning questions about academic and student life.